-Login control parameters (for Console, Remote management2) include exponential-back off, idle-time, inbound-max-sessions and login-banner.
-Exponential-back off parameter enables the exponential-back off of the login prompt to deter dictionary attacks.
-Idle-time parameter configures the sessions idle timeout to prevent unauthorized access through an unattended opened session.
+Login control parameters (for CLI) can be configured for Console and SSH sessions.
+These parameters include exponential-back off, idle-timeout, inbound-max-sessions and login-banner.
+Exponential-back off parameter enables the exponential-back off of the login prompt to deter dictionary attacks using the CLI.
+Idle-timeout parameter configures the maximum amount of idle time that may occur for Console and SSH sessions before the session is terminated by the system.
+This parameter prevents unauthorized access through an unattended opened sessions.
+The inbound-max-sessions parameter configures the maximum number of concurrent inbound SSH sessions allowed.
+The login-banner parameter configures the display of a login banner for CLI login attempts.